answer-map/answer-service/README.md

 - Run `psql -d postgres -U user1 -a -f .\sql\create_schema.sql`.
 - Enter password: pass1.
 - The service will be available on port 8080.
+- answer-map.postman_collection.json can be imported to connect to your local instance on 8080